i2p/i2p.www/i2p2www/spec/proposals/115-batch-multiple-data-cloves-in-garlic.rst

 necessary.
 Any batching would have to honor a max garlic size to minimize dropping.
 Perhaps 3KB?
 Would want to instrument things first to measure how often this would get used.

-This is backward-compatible, as the garlic receiver will already process all cloves it receives.

 Thoughts